lxdcsu/Eyes-to-face-synthesis-dataset-processing/README.md

 # Eyes-to-face-synthesis-dataset-processing
 ## Introduction

-This code is the eyes-to-face synthesis dataset processing.
+This code is used to process the eyes-to-face synthesis data.
 Eyes-to-face synthesis is a very interesting and meaningful research work, which can be applied in the fields of face reconstruction, archaeology and computer-aided design.
 At present, there is no public eyes-to-face dataset.
 To solve this problem, our team designed a scheme to obtain the dataset from the open face datasets CelebA [10] and LFW [11].

 ## Sample of eyes-to-face dataset
 This dataset is obtained after processing on the public face datasets.
 Further works are discussed in the following papers:<br> 1) EyesGAN: Synthesize human face from human eyes, <br> 2) From eyes to face synthesis: a new approach for human-centered smart surveillance.